TopoChunker: Topology-Aware Agentic Document Chunking Framework: Abstract

 \section{Abstract}

 Current document chunking methods for Retrieval-Augmented Generation (RAG) typically linearize text.
 This forced linearization strips away intrinsic topological hierarchies, creating ``semantic fragmentation'' that degrades downstream retrieval quality.
 In this paper, we propose TopoChunker, an agentic framework that maps heterogeneous documents onto a Structured Intermediate Representation (SIR) to explicitly preserve cross-segment dependencies.
 To balance structural fidelity with computational cost, TopoChunker employs a dual-agent architecture.
 An Inspector Agent dynamically routes documents through cost-optimized extraction paths, while a Refiner Agent performs capacity auditing and topological context disambiguation to reconstruct hierarchical lineage.
 Evaluated on unstructured narratives (GutenQA) and complex reports (GovReport), TopoChunker demonstrates state-of-the-art performance.
-It outperforms the strongest LLM-based baseline by 8.0\% in absolute generation accuracy and achieves an 83.26\% Recall@3, while simultaneously reducing token overhead by 23.5\%, offering a scalable approach for structure-aware RAG.
+It establishes new benchmarks across both domains, achieving an 83.26\% Recall@3 on highly structured data and outperforming advanced generative and dynamic routing baselines by up to 8.0\% in absolute generation accuracy.The source code, prompts, and synthetic datasets will be publicly released upon acceptance.
+Our code is available at: \url{https://github.com/liushifu12138/TopoChunker}